soulverteam/Soulver-CLI/README.md

 ### Installation

-`soulver-cli` is available as a downloadable binary or the releases page inside this repository.
+The Soulver CLI is available as a downloadable binary or on the Github releases page for this repository.

 On first launch this tool automatically downloads a ~1MB package file entitled `SoulverCore_SoulverCore.bundle`.
 It contains json files required to bootstrap the calculation engine's features (unit names, natural function names, city names for timezone conversions, etc).